 Neil Peart will publish a book about Rush's R40 tour, rumored to be the band's last-ever one of this size, later this year.

-When the Beatles Collected Their Singles and More on ‘Past Masters’
+30 Years Ago: The Beatles Collect Their Singles and More on ‘Past Masters’

 EMI's decision to overhaul the Beatles catalog in 1987, spurred by the CD revolution, was a long time coming.